- Check all sides of the wire for reduction in diameter, broken wires, kinking, cutting, crushing or other damage.

 - Lower hoist to unload rope sheaves.

-- Unwind all wire rope from the hoist drum to expose all parts of a rope, making sure that the rope does not rewind in the reverse direction.
+- Unwind all wire rope from the hoist drum to expose all parts of the rope, making sure that the rope does not rewind in the reverse direction.

 - Inspect sheaves, sockets, dead-ends, thimble joints, and all wire rope hardware.

-- During rope changes, check the sheaves for worn bearings, broken flanges, proper groove size, smoothness, and contour.
+- Check that sheaves rotate freely and smoothly.
+Look for worn bearings, broken flanges, proper groove size, smoothness, and contour.

 - Inspect all parts of the cable, cleaning wire rope only as required to complete an inspection.
 Excessive removal of lubrication will lead to damage.

 - Re-lubricate rope to prevent corrosion, wear, friction, and drying out of the core.

 - Check for ropes that may have been operated dry (unlubricated).
 Replace dry ropes.
 There may be hidden damage that is not detected by visual inspection.

 - Compare the rope length and diameter with the original dimensions.
 Lengthening accompanied by diameter reduction is often an indication of interior core defects.

 - Check the hook for wear, bending, twisting, or cracks.
 Safety catches should be in place, operate properly, and the hook nuts are tight.
 Replace when there is more than 10% wear on the hook.